-Respite services provide planned or emergency short-term relief to a Participant's Appendix D 07/01/2023 unpaid caregiver when the caregiver is temporarily unavailable to provide supports due to non-routine circumstances.
-Respite may be delivered in the Participant's home, unlicensed home controlled by a Provider or a private home of staff of a Respite Provider, a home owned by a Respite Agency Provider, Life Sharing Home (55 Pa.
-Code Chapter 6500), or Community Home (55 Pa.
-Code Chapter 6400).
-Respite may also be provided in general public community settings, such as parks, libraries, museums and stores.
+Respite services provide planned or emergency short-term relief to a Participant's unpaid caregiver when the caregiver is temporarily unavailable to provide supports due to non-routine circumstances.
+Respite may be delivered in the Participant's home, unlicensed home controlled by a Provider or a private home of staff of a Respite Provider, a home owned by a Respite Agency Provider, Shared Living Home (Title 55 PA Code Chapter 6500), or Community Home (Title 55 PA Code Chapter 6400).
+Respite may also be provided in general public community settings such as parks, libraries, museums and stores.
 Respite services facilitate the Participant's social interaction, use of natural supports, typical community services available to all people, and participation in volunteer activities.

-This service includes assistance with ADLs and instrumental ADLs and activities that improve the Participant's capacity to perform ADLs (i.e., bathing, dressing, eating, mobility, and using the toilet) and instrumental ADLs (i.e., communication, survival skills, cooking, housework, shopping, money management, time management, and use of transportation).
-Respite includes onsite modeling of behavior, behavior support, intensive behavior episode intervention, training, cueing, and/or supervision.
-To the degree possible, the Respite Provider must maintain the Participant's schedule of activities.
+This service includes assistance with activities of daily living and instrumental activities of daily living and activities that improve the Participant's capacity to perform activities of daily living (i.e., bathing, dressing, eating, mobility, and using the toilet) and instrumental activities of daily living (i.e., communication, survival skills, cooking, housework, shopping, money management, time management, and use of transportation).
+Respite includes on-site modeling of behavior, behavior support, intensive behavior episode intervention, training, cueing, and/or supervision.
+To the degree possible, the respite Provider must maintain the Participant's schedule of activities.

 If the Participant receives Behavioral Specialist Services, this service includes implementation of the BSP and, if necessary, the CIP.
-The service includes collecting and recording the data necessary to support review of the ISP and the BSP, and if necessary, the CIP.
+The service includes collecting and recording the data necessary to support review of the ISP and the BSP.

-Respite services may not be provided at the same time that Community Support, Day Habilitation, Supported Employment (when provided directly to the Participant), or Small Group Employment is provided.
+Respite services may not be provided at the same time that Community Support, Day Habilitation, Supported Employment (when provided directly to the Participant), or Transitional Work Services is provided.

-When Respite is provided in a licensed residential setting, the setting must be integrated and dispersed in the community in noncontiguous locations and may not be located on campus settings.
+When Respite is provided in a licensed residential setting, the settings must be integrated and dispersed in the community in noncontiguous locations, and may not be located on campus settings.
 If an exception to where Respite can be provided is needed, BSASP must be notified and approve the request for exception.